Pam Grier: Career

-Grier moved to Los Angeles, California, in 1967, where she was initially hired to work the switchboard at American International Pictures (AIP).
+Grier moved to Los Angeles, in 1967, where she was initially hired to work the switchboard at American International Pictures (AIP).
 She is believed to have been discovered by the director Jack Hill, and was cast in Roger Corman women-in-prison films such as The Big Doll House (1971), Women in Cages (1971) and The Big Bird Cage (1972).
 While under contract at AIP, she became a staple of early 1970s blaxploitation films, playing bold, assertive women, beginning with Hill's Coffy (1973), in which she plays a nurse who seeks revenge on drug dealers.
 Her character was advertised in the trailer as the "baddest one-chick hit-squad that ever hit town!".

 The film, which was filled with sexual and violent elements typical of the genre, was a box-office hit.
-Grier is considered to be the first African-American woman to headline an action film, as protagonists of previous blaxploitation films were men.
-In his review of Coffy, critic Roger Ebert praised the film for its believable female lead.
-He noted that Grier was an actress of "beautiful face and astonishing form" and that she possessed a kind of "physical life" missing from many other attractive actresses.
+Grier is considered the first African-American woman to headline an action film, as protagonists of previous blaxploitation films were men.
+In his review of Coffy, critic Roger Ebert of The Chicago Sun-Times praised the film for its believable female lead.
+He noted Grier was an actress of "beautiful face and astonishing form" and she possessed a kind of "physical life" missing from many other attractive actresses.
+Ebert thought highly of Grier in general during this era, saying in his review for Sheba, Baby how she brought "a sense of boundless energy" to her roles even in mediocre productions, was well-suited to action films and also showed some comic talent, and "seems to be having fun, and the characters she plays seem more athletic, more active, than a lot of the action roles played by aging male superstars."

 Grier played similar characters in the AIP films Foxy Brown (1974), Sheba, Baby and Friday Foster (both 1975).
 With the demise of blaxploitation later in the 1970s, Grier appeared in smaller roles for many years.
-She acquired progressively larger character roles in the 1980s, including a druggie prostitute in Fort Apache, The Bronx (1981) and a witch in Something Wicked this Way Comes (1983).
+She acquired progressively larger character roles in the 1980s, including a drug addicted prostitute in Fort Apache, The Bronx (1981), and a menacing witch in Something Wicked this Way Comes (1983).
 In 1985, Grier made her theatrical debut in Sam Shepard's Fool for Love at the Los Angeles Theatre Center.

 Grier returned to film as Steven Seagal's detective partner in Above the Law (1988).
 She had a recurring role on Miami Vice from 1985 to 1989, and made guest appearances on Martin, Night Court and The Fresh Prince of Bel Air.
 She had a recurring role in the TV series Crime Story, between 1986 and 1988.
 Her role in Rocket Gibraltar (1988) was cut due (according to Grier) to fears by the film's director, Daniel Petrie, of "repercussions from interracial love scenes".
 She appeared on Sinbad, Preston Chronicles, The Cosby Show, The Wayans Bros., and Mad TV.
 In 1994, Grier appeared in Snoop Dogg's video for "Doggy Dogg World".